 SLT School Leadership Toolkit for Headteachers and Subject Leaders

-The role of the Senior Leadership Team, the SLT at school is inevitably a slippery one.
-Is there anything it doesn’t encompass?
+The role of the Senior Leadership Team, the SLT at school is by its very nature to take responsibility for all the major decisions that take place in a school.

 Not only are you as a team with the governors providing the vision for the school, and ensuring the best educational outcomes for your pupils, but you are the leadership team in many situations for the entire school community.
 Families and parents look to you for support, for guidance, and in times of trouble.